nitintiwari5002/InterviewAce/README.md

 ## 🚀 About InterviewAce

-InterviewAce is an **AI-driven mock interview system** built using **Streamlit**, designed to help engineering students practice interviews, receive AI-powered feedback, built their own **Resume** and download their full reports — including **text, audio, and video responses**.

-Companies can also generate custom interview questions using AI.
+InterviewAce is an **AI-driven interview question generation system** built using **Streamlit**, designed to help built their own **Resume** and to help Companies generate custom interview questions using AI.

 ---

 ## ⭐ Key Features

-## 🔹 For Students
-- 🎤 **AI-powered mock interviews**
-- ✍️ Supports text, audio, and video responses
-- 🤖 Real-time AI feedback with improvement suggestions
-- 📄 Download full interview + analysis + Resume as **PDF**
-- 🎓 Career & interview-type based question generation
-- 👤 User registration and login system

 ## 🔹 For Companies
 - 🧠 AI-based interview question generator